MDbrosev/SerialSensorGraphing/README.md

 # GraphingSerialData
-Graph temperature, tvoc and co2 data that is obtained via serial connection from the CCS811 Gas Sensor using jFreeChart and jSerialComm APIs.
+An application that graphs realtime Temperature, TVOC and CO2 data obtained via I2C bus from the CCS811 Gas Sensor using jFreeChart and jSerialComm APIs.